 - Under the double taxation treaty, dividend withholding taxation between India and Mauritius can be as low as 5%;

 - Investment in Indian limited partnerships is allowed without any additional government approval;

-- There are no such treaties between India and other important holding company centers, such as i) Hong Kong; ii) Cayman Islands; or iii) BVI;
+- There are no such treaties between India and other important holding company centers, such as i) Seychelles; ii) Cayman Islands; or iii) BVI;

 Disclaimer: Healy Consultants Group PLC neither has an office nor staff in Mauritius nor is it licenced as a management company under Section 77(1) of the Financial Services Act of 2007 or in any other way by the Financial Services Commission.